torgeiraamboe/torgeiraamboe.github.io/content/misc/great-ideas.md

 :heavy_multiplication_x: The Christians and the Fall of Rome - Edward Gibbon

-:heavy_multiplication_x: Common Sense - Thomas Paine
+:white_check_mark: Common Sense - Thomas Paine

 :heavy_multiplication_x:  A Vindication of the  Rights of Woman - Mary Wollstonecraft